frnrbt/ondorse-home/index.md

         content: >
           *Including banks, insurance companies and other gatekeepers such as fintechs and crypto exchange platforms.*

-          ##### Are you struggling with the manual and burdensome processes induced by
+          ##### Are you struggling with the manual and burdensome processes
-          the KYC refresh?
+          induced by the KYC refresh?

-          Ondorse <mark>automatically</mark> populates your back office tool with the most up to date company information on the corporate customers you are engaged with.
+          Ondorse automatically populates your back office tool with the most up to date company information on the corporate customers you are engaged with.

-          ##### Have you ever been up at night worrying about having shell companies
+          ##### Have you ever been up at night worrying about having shell
-          amongst your corporate customers?
+          companies amongst your corporate customers?

           Ondorse continuously monitors events affecting the KYB of your users and pushes you notifications in case of important corporate information updates, such as a UBO, shareholder or legal representative change.

-          ##### Have you ever worried about being late on freezing the assets of one
+          ##### Have you ever worried about being late on freezing the assets of
-          of your customers?
+          one of your customers?

           Ondorse pushes you alerts in case of a true asset freeze match involving a connection (UBO, shareholder or legal representative) associated with one of your customers.
 With our screening tool fed